- Home

 Combating rising temperatures through heat resilience

-To combat rising temperatures, we have adopted a science-based and proactive heat resilience strategy:
+To combat rising temperatures, we adopted a science-based and proactive heat resilience strategy:

 First, we implement national-level cooling strategies.